elena-krismer/Project_FASTQtrimmer/Report/Report.md

 *Figure 1-Structural example of a FASTQ format*

 The quality score is encrypted using the ASCII code into two systems Phred +33 and +64.
 '33' and  '64' represent the first value in the scales, a quality score of 0, encoded as bytes (33 ASCII character = !; 64 ASCII character = @).
 The conversion between these two scales is relatively easy, as the quality score in encoded as decimals on Phred +64 scale, is always 33 higher than the quality score encoded in decimals on the Phred +33 scale.
-For example using the Phred +33 a quality of 20 will be represented by *“5”* which is the 53 number in ASCII code while *“T”* in +64 system (see the *Table 1*)
+For example using the Phred +33 a quality of 20 represented by *“5”* which is the 53 number in ASCII code while *“T”* in +64 system (see the *Table 1*)

 ![](qscores.gif)